confluentinc/cp-docker-images/docs/quickstart.rst

         -e ZOOKEEPER_CLIENT_PORT=32181 \
         confluentinc/cp-zookeeper:3.1.1

-  In this command, we tell Docker to run the ``confluentinc/cp-zookeeper:3.1.1`` container named ``zookeeper``.
+  This command instructs Docker to launch an instance of the ``confluentinc/cp-zookeeper:3.1.1`` container and name it ``zookeeper``.
 We also specify that we want to use host networking and pass in the required parameter for running Zookeeper: ``ZOOKEEPER_CLIENT_PORT``.
-For a full list of the available configuration options and more details on passing environment variables into Docker containers, `please see the configuration reference docs <configuration.html>`_.
+For a full list of the available configuration options and more details on passing environment variables into Docker containers, see the `configuration reference docs <configuration.html>`_.

-  Now that we've attempted to start Zookeeper, we'll check the logs to see the server has booted up successfully by running the following command:
+  We'll check the Docker logs to confirm that the container has booted up successfully and started the Zookeeper service.
+The command to do that is:

   .. sourcecode:: bash